How to Install a Thin Brick Floor

 Once you have your location and bricks chosen, installation is easy and DIY-able.
 Follow these steps to install your thin brick floor:

-You can install a thin brick floor over a cement or wood base.
+You can install a thin brick floor over a cement base or over an installed cement board.
 Do not install your thin bricks over the top of vinyl, tiles, or any other finished floor surfaces.
 Existing tile or other flooring will need to be removed first.

 Thoroughly clean your floor surface.
 Remove any dust and dirt and make sure that the floor is level.